Sednaya Prison: Fall of the Assad regime (2024)

 On 8 December 2024, during the fall of the Assad regime, the prison was captured by rebels, who immediately began releasing political prisoners.
 Many of the detainees were overjoyed, while others were confused.
-Videos and images appeared on social media showing security cameras of imprisoned people, including families and children.
+Security camera footage of detainees, including families and children, appeared on social media.

+Rescue efforts and state of liberated prisoners

 Rebels entered the women's section of the prison, where some had been imprisoned alongside their children, and began to free them.
 The rebels identified themselves, informed the prisoners that Bashar al-Assad had fallen, and urged the prisoners to "go wherever they wanted".
-The initial reaction was disbelief and confusion among the inmates.
-Some prisoners who had been detained for decades were unaware that Bashar al-Assad's father Hafez had died in 2000 and believed he was still in power, mistaking rebel troops for invading Ba'athist Iraqi forces under Saddam Hussein coming to liberate them.
+Inmates initially reacted with confusion and disbelief.
+Some prisoners who had been detained for decades were unaware that Bashar al-Assad's father Hafez had died in 2000 and believed he was still in power, mistaking the rebels for Ba'athist Iraqi invaders.